squirtle34/GDLWebCamp/doc/misc.md

   * [robotstxt.org](http://www.robotstxt.org/)
   * [How Google handles the `robots.txt` file](https://developers.google.com/webmasters/control-crawl-index/docs/robots_txt)

-## humans.txt

-The `humans.txt` file is used to provide information about people involved with the website.

-The provided file contains three sections:

-  * `TEAM` - this is intented to list the group of people responsible for the website
-  * `THANKS` - this is intended to list the group of people that have contributed to the webste
-  * `TECHNOLOGY COLOPHON` - the section lists technologies used to make the website

-For more information about `humans.txt`, please see: http://humanstxt.org/

 ## browserconfig.xml

 The `browserconfig.xml` file is used to customize the tile displayed when users pin your site to the Windows 8.1 start screen.
-In there you can define custom tile colors, custom images or even [live tiles](https://msdn.microsoft.com/library/dn455106.aspx#CreatingLiveTiles).
+In there you can define custom tile colors, custom images or even [live tiles](https://msdn.microsoft.com/en-us/library/ie/dn455106.aspx#CreatingLiveTiles).

 By default, the file points to 2 placeholder tile images: